Did you know that after the headline section, LinkedIn Summary is the second most widely-read section on your profile?

 Including a list of job- and industry-related skills serves two purposes.

-- A skills section is an ideal place to include keywords that enhance your profile’s searchability.
+- A skills section is an ideal place to include keywords that enhance your LinkedIn profile’s searchability.

 - This section allows the reader to quickly skim and ascertain that your skills align with positions they need filled.